pcla-code/forum-posts-urgency/README.md

 ## Code

 * `main.py`: Python code responsible for data pre-processing and model training.
 For details, please refer to Sections 3.4--3.5 of the paper.
-* `process-Stanford.py`: Python code responsible for preparing the test set for processing.
-For details, please refer to Section 3.6 of the paper.
+* `process-Stanford.py`: Python code responsible for computing the numbers in Table 1 of the paper for the test set.

 ## Other documents and files